 1947: End of sales in 5-litre multiples!
 The first mechanical measurers and calculators appear, enabling the price to be calculated according to the volume dispensed.
 From now on, any volume can be delivered.

 1954: Quotation of Tokheim on the NYSE and creation of EIN, near Caen (France).

 1969: The first tests of an electronic calculator take place in a petrol station.

 1974: Self-service stations are equipped with cabled logic consoles, an ancestor of today’s EPOS.

-1976: Tokheim introduce the first electronic calculator equipped with a microprocessor as standard.
+1976: Tokheim introduces the first electronic calculator equipped with a microprocessor as standard.
 Fuel pumps become multi-product dispensers.

 1977: Self-service consoles are equipped with microprocessors.

 1985: Acquisition of Koppens Automatic by the Schlumberger group.
 Credit card readers are built into Tokheim fuel dispensers.

 1987: The console becomes the PC and station management in the true sense makes its debut.

 1990: Acquisition of Schwelm Tanksysteme by the Schlumberger group.
 Acquisition of EIN by the Compagnie Générale des Eaux; this newly created group is named Sofitam.